ohmorecacti/voronoi_math/README.md

 Below contains the data tables for the randomly selected points.

 Please refer to the "Code" section to view the tables in proper format.
+The Secton is located on the bar above this text section.

 Test 1
                          Condo  Predicted Price  Actual Price      % diff